KookiKodes/4cb000/client/notes.md

 7. Reviewed console and found error message stating that the message.conversationId didn't exist on undefined.
 8. Reviewed postMessage function and noticed that we were not waiting for the received data from saveMessage function as it returns a promise.
 9. Updated postMessage to an asynchronous function which corrected console error.
+10. Noticed in component ActiveChat, that every time we sent a new message the ActiveChat component was not being re-rendered.
+11. Reviewed function in depth and noticed a small syntax issue on line 61 and 62.
+We were trying to combine to objects with the && operator which was returning undefined and therefore causing the ActiveChat component to not be re-rendered.
+12. Fixed sub-issue #1.

 ## Possible Solutions For Sub-Issue #1
 #### 1.